Azure/azure-sdk-tools/eng/common/asset-sync/README.md

   - An example of this is the storage service, where we have upwards of half a gigabyte of data present.
 This is an enormous tax to zip and unzip with each push/pull.
 - The storage is not geolocated
 - There is no concept of "history".
 It's all point in time

+### `Pulling a zipfile of the repository`

+#### Overall evaluation of `Pulling a zipfile of the repository`
+- While it is possible to download a zipfile of a GIT repository it’s not very practical.
+Downloading the zip is only slightly faster than just syncing the repository but the unpacking of the zip that makes this a non-starter.
+For example: On my Surface Laptop 2, taking zipfile of azure-sdk-for-net and using powershell’s Expand-Archive took 8:07 to unpack.
+Using System.IO.Compression.ZipFile’s ExtractToDirectory took 5:06 to unpack.
+The decompression times alone were enough to end this investigation but even if that could be rectified the result would effectively be a read-only copy of the repository.

 ### But if we already HAVE a problem with ever expanding git repos, why does an external repo help us?